mweagle/Sparta/README.md

 ### Prerequisites

   1. Verify your golang SDK credentials are [properly configured](https://github.com/aws/aws-sdk-go/wiki/Getting-Started-Credentials)
-  1. Verify that the lambda IAM Permissions are [properly configured](http://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html) and that the correct IAM RoleName is provided to `sparta.NewLambda()`
+  1. Verify that the Lambda IAM Permissions are [properly configured](http://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html) and that the correct IAM RoleName is provided to `sparta.NewLambda()`
       - More information on the Lambda permission model is available [here](https://aws.amazon.com/blogs/compute/easy-authorization-of-aws-lambda-functions)

 ## Example - Describing